gammalib/gammalib/doc/source/users/user_manual/modules/cta_overview.rst

 stacked analysis by :doxy:`GCTAResponseCube`.
-For stacked analysis the response is composed of the exposure (implemented by :doxy:`GCTACubeExposure`), the livetime averaged point spread function (implemented by :doxy:`GCTACubePsf`) and the livetime averaged background rate (implemented by :doxy:`GCTACubeBackground`).
+For stacked analysis the response is composed of the exposure (implemented by :doxy:`GCTACubeExposure`), the livetime averaged point spread function (implemented by :doxy:`GCTACubePsf`) and the ontime averaged background rate (implemented by :doxy:`GCTACubeBackground`).
 For all other analysis, the factorized IRFs are used directly.
 Dependent on the response format, the components of the factorization